 Let’s dive into the 10 actionable steps that you can use right away to stand out from your colleagues without upsetting your colleagues or come across as pushy.

 The way you dress is a statement of who you are.
-Human brains are designed to make a split second judgement of your capabilities based on the way you dress.
-Someone who is nicely dressed and groomed on a daily basis will inevitably perceived as someone more competent and highly skilled.
+Human brains are designed to make a split-second judgment of your capabilities based on the way you dress.
+Someone who is nicely dressed and groomed daily will inevitably be perceived as someone more competent and highly skilled.